artprojectgroup/woocommerce-apg-free-postcodestatecountry-shipping/readme.txt

 * You can exclude user roles.
 * You can hide payment gateways.
 * You can hide shipping methods from the same shipping zone.
+* AJAX search with SelectWoo for large admin lists.
 * You can show a custom icon image.
 * You can show price 0.
 * You can show the estimated delivery time.